hugo827/hugo827.github.io/img/readme.txt

-you can't use personnal pics without my agreement !
+you can't use my personnal pics without my agreement !